Lab-Brat/Projects/API/README.md

 * socket_client.py: A client, sends requests containing two parameters - a string to be found in the CSV file, and the similarity threshold.

 ## Running the API
 To run the program, first run socket_server.py in a terminal, then in another terminal window launch socket_client.py.
-To search for the required key, in socket_client.py change INPUT variable to the desired product and similarity value.
+To search for a specific key, in socket_client.py change INPUT variable to the desired product and similarity value.